Disclosure: GTM Bud is our product. We mention it in this guide to show how the strategies apply in practice, and we call out its limits honestly.

 A baseline to aim for:

-If your reply rate is below 5%, the problem is your message or your targeting.
+These ranges reflect what we see across the campaigns our parent agency, Referral Program Pros, runs for solo operators.
+Treat them as targets, not promises.
+If your reply rate sits below 5%, the problem is your message or your targeting.
 If your meeting rate is below 25%, your call-to-action needs work.
-If your close rate is below 30%, the issue is in your sales conversation or pricing — not your outbound.
+If your close rate is below 30%, the issue is in your sales conversation or your pricing, not your outbound.
+And if your pipeline keeps swinging between overloaded and empty, that feast-or-famine pattern is a tracking-and-consistency problem more than a talent problem, which is exactly what we unpack in our guide to what to do when you have not enough clients.

 The goal is not to make outbound your full-time job.
 It is to build a system that takes 30 minutes per day and produces a steady flow of conversations.